microsoft/playwright/docs/upload-download.md

 await page.setInputFiles('input#upload', 'myfile.pdf');
 ```

 You can select input files for upload using the `page.setInputFiles` method.
-It expects first arcument to point to an [input element](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input) with the type `"file"`.
+It expects first argument to point to an [input element](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input) with the type `"file"`.
 Multiple files can be passed in the array.
 If some of the file paths are relative, they are resolved relative to the [current working directory](https://nodejs.org/api/process.html#process_process_cwd).
 Empty array clears the selected files.

 #### Variations